GDGVienna/droidcon-at-site/app/call-for-papers.md

 ###### Equipment

 Each room is equipped with a beamer and network connectivity for your notebook PC.
-We also have adapters for MacBook / MacBook Air (MiniDP).
+We also have adapters for MacBook / MacBook Air (MiniDP & USB-C).

 ###### Selection Process